Rapid-Projects/Get-Jobs/README.md

 ## What is Get-Jobs?

-Get-Jobs is another way for developers to interate through jobs in their Roblox Exploits.
+Get-Jobs is another way for developers to iterate through jobs in their Roblox Exploits.

 ## How do you use Get-Jobs?